norman/lua-haml/README.md

 The following features of Ruby's Haml are not yet working in Lua Haml:

-* Options: suppress\_eval, attr\_wrapper, preserve, encoding
+* Options: suppress\_eval, attr\_wrapper
 * Whitespace removal around tags (`>`)
 * Multiline content

-The following features may eventually be implemented but are low priority:
+The following features of Ruby's Haml may eventually be implemented but are low
+priority:

 * Attribute methods - This feature significantly complicates the already complicated task of parsing tag attributes.
 Also, it would have to be added to